MarkLogic-Attic/cq/README.txt

 developer.marklogic.com subversion repository.
 If you make improvements, you are welcome to contribute them back to the project.

-This application uses code from Prototype.js.
+This application uses code from Prototype.js and script.aculo.us.
+See See js/prototype.js, js/effects.js, and js/controls.js
+for copyright and license information.

 This application uses code, styles, and images from the TableKit demo.
-See prototype.js and tablekit.js for copyright and license information.
+See js/tablekit.js for copyright and license information.

 This application uses a modified version of Kazuki Ohta's resizable.js.
-See resizable.js for copyright and license information.
+See js/resizable.js for copyright and license information.

 Enjoy!